mihir-m-gandhi/Enron-Email-Analysis/README.md

 ------------------------------------------
 ### Tasks performed

-- `Anomaly detection` : Map the distribution of emails sent and received by hour and try to detect abnormal behavior leading up to the public scandal.
+- `Anomaly Detection` : Map the distribution of emails sent and received by hour and try to detect abnormal behavior leading up to the public scandal.
-- `Nwetwork analysis` : Build a model for communication between employees to find key influencers.
+- `Social Network Analysis` : Build a model for communication between employees to find key influencers.
 - `Email Analysis` : Analyze the body messages in conjunction with email metadata to classify emails based on their purposes.
 A word cloud is also generated based on the content of the emails, which gives a visual representation of word frequency and underscores the keywords used.

 Find the detailed documentation [here]().